-The organisation's policy is to use, where possible, tools aiming to reward individual performance (MBO).
-The graph also positively shows the gradual increase in the use of these tools.
+The group policy aims to enhance the merit of all personnel through the gradual implementation, for all roles holding key responsibilities for processes/areas/functions, of tools that recognise and reward the achievement of individual objectives (MBO).
+More and more personnel are engaged using these tools.
 The organisation also applies forms of collective incentives, linked partly to the company performance and partly to individual participation.
 These types of incentives are not included in the graph shown above.